Moonraker (film): Production

-The end credits for the previous Bond film, The Spy Who Loved Me, said, "James Bond will return in For Your Eyes Only," however, following the box office success of the 1977 space-themed film Star Wars, the producers chose the novel Moonraker as the basis for the next film.
+The end credits for the previous Bond film, The Spy Who Loved Me, said, "James Bond will return in For Your Eyes Only".
+However, following an increase in the popularity of science fiction such as 1977 space opera film Star Wars, the producers chose the novel Moonraker as the basis for the next film.
 For Your Eyes Only was postponed and ended up following Moonraker in 1981.
+It was intended to be released alongside the test launches of the Space Shuttle.